jostylr/math-numbers/numbers.md

 ### sci mul

 To multiply scientific numbers, we multiply the integers, add the Es and then truncate the digits based on the min precision level.
 We do a bit of precision pruning before multiplication to minimize computations.
 The +4 is a bit random, but we want to make sure the precision is sufficient.
 This should be investigated.
 I imagine +1 or +2 is fine, but +4 should be very safe and not a big drain on resources.

+!! looks like the +4 is actually a +20 ??

     function (r,level) {
         var l = this;